“I was hungry and you fed me, I was thirsty and you gave me a drink…”

 Try this for an interesting exercise, think of some of the “worst people” in the world regarding behavior, and dig around in their past.
 I promise you’ll find brokenness.
 It’s not an excuse for the things that they’ve done, but it does bring context.
 And begs the question, what if someone had shown them mercy?

-Mercy is an extension of God’s justice.
+Mercy is an extension of the Divine’s justice.
 It’s not about DOING good things, but about VALUING all.
 To love God is to love others and to care about the state of their lives.
 You don’t leave something of value on the side of the road to be forgotten about.

 Jesus says in Matthew 25,